Biennial Report to Congress on the Progress and Findings of Studies of Striped Bass Populations

 - Adults have few predators, with the exception of seals and sharks.

 - Striped bass live along the East Coast from the St. Lawrence River in Canada to St. John’s River in Florida, and in the Gulf of Mexico from Florida to Louisiana.

 - They were introduced to inland lakes and reservoirs and to the West Coast, where they’re now found from Mexico to British Columbia.

-- Managed by the states from Maine through North Carolina through the Atlantic States Marine Fisheries Commission.
-The Atlantic Striped Bass Conservation Act and the Atlantic Coastal Fisheries Cooperative Management Act direct state and federal conservation and management efforts for this population.
+- The Atlantic Striped Bass Conservation Act and the Atlantic Coastal Fisheries Cooperative Management Act direct state and federal conservation and management efforts for this population.
 Both Acts contain provisions to impose a federal moratorium on striped bass fishing in states that fail to comply with the Commission’s management plan.
 The Secretaries of Commerce and the Interior are required to provide biennial reports to Congress and the Commission on studies of the Atlantic striped bass resource.

 - Managed under the Interstate Fishery Management Plan for Atlantic Striped Bass.

 - Harvest limits are set at a level that will conserve the striped bass spawning stock so the resource can continue to replace harvested fish.
 Researchers have determined that the minimum age for female striped bass to reproduce is between the ages of 4 and 8 years.
 Managers set the target population levels for this species based on the size of the female spawning stock.

 - In state waters, the commercial fishery is currently managed with:

 - State-by-state catch quotas that limit the amount of fish that can be caught.

 - Minimum size limits to protect younger striped bass so they can grow, mature, and reproduce.